The Australian Property Market Moves in Cycles

 In the early 2000's Perth had been the quiet achiever with 120% house price growth over the previous decade.

-So I made numerous personal visits to try to understand the Perth market, as there were very different drivers than that seen in Sydney or Melbourne.
+And t that time we did not have the research tools we have available today, so I made numerous personal visits to try to understand the Perth market, as there were very different drivers than that seen in Sydney or Melbourne.

 In early 2003 I was featured in a newspaper article telling people to "run, not walk" into the Perth property market.
-Clients told me I was wrong, Perth prices would not climb any further.
-But even brand new apartments could still be purchased for under $300,000 and generated a 7% rental return.

-Prices soared until the end of the mining boom around 2008 with 130% growth.
+Then prices soared until the end of the mining boom around 2008 with 130% growth.

 Then Perth property prices went sideways for over a decade.
 From roughly 2008 to 2021, values barely moved.

-By 2021, you could buy a house in Perth for around $400,000 and rent it for roughly $500 per week — a yield near 7%.
+By 2021, you could buy a house in Perth for around $400,000 and rent it for roughly $550 per week — a yield of 7%.

 Fast forward to today and that same house may be worth closer to $700 - $800,000, with yields compressing into the 3–4% range.